 If you’re new to the world of domestic parrots and interested in adding a cockatiel to your family, there’s a good chance you end up feeling overwhelmed.
-There’s a great deal of info out there and not everyone agrees on what the best practices are when it comes to caring for a cockatiel.
+There’s a great deal of info out there and not everyone agrees on the best practices for caring for a cockatiel.

-In this cockatiel care guide, I’ve tried to stick to the facts.
+In this cockatiel care guide, we’re sticking stick to the facts.
 I scoured scientific articles and sources rather than relying on anecdotes and hearsay, so you can find out how to keep your beloved ‘tiel happy and healthy!

 Cockatiel origin & natural habitat